This document currently represents a proposal, not yet implemented but proposed for discussion among the current admins.

 Tiki prides itself as being a very egalitarian open source project, one where decisions are usually consensual and it's a doOcracy.
 However, there is a need for a group of leaders whose primary roles are to:

-- facilitate communication amongst the various organic Roles and Teams.
+- facilitate communication amongst the various organic Teams.

-- initiate and execute projects that would help Roles and Teams to self-organize, incorporating not just people who have been in Tiki for a long time but new, interested, and energetic people.
+- initiate and execute projects that would help Teams to self-organize, incorporating not just people who have been in Tiki for a long time but new, interested, and energetic people.

 - set up some kind of mentorship program where elders would accept to help new members